zhtsu/CMakeProjectTemplate/README.md

 # CMake Project Template
-This is a CMake project template what using MinGW.
+This is a CMake project template with MinGW.

 ## Environment
 - Windows 10 or later